How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 10 mL clear, glass vial of sterile powder contains ganciclovir sodium equivalent to ganciclovir 500 mg.
+Each 10 mL clear, glass vial of sterile powder contains ganciclovir sodium equivalent to 500 mg of ganciclovir.
 Nonmedicinal ingredient: sodium 46 mg (2 mEq).

 How should I use this medication?

-For prevention of CMV disease in transplant recipients, the length of treatment is determined by the doctor and depends on how long immunosuppressant medications are required.
+For prevention of CMV disease in transplant recipients, the recommended starting dose of ganciclovir is 5 mg per kilogram of body weight, given every 12 hours for 7 to 14 days.
+After this time, ganciclovir may be given once daily.
+The length of treatment is determined by the doctor and depends on how long immunosuppressant medications are required.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.